metaltoad/social_syndication/README.txt

   If you want to connect a Bitly account, you may enter your account name and API key at admin/config/services/social_syndication/bitly

+  If you want to be able to include the Twitter handle of the currently logged-in user with a Token, you can add their Twitter handle in the User edit form (admin/people).

   Configure posting options at admin/config/services/social_syndication
     Twitter username: the account which content to which content will be posted